grego/blades/README.md

 They shave the [mustache](https://mustache.github.io/mustache.5.html) off.

 ## Installing
+Currently, Blades is available on [AUR](https://aur.archlinux.org/packages/blades-bin/).
+You can install it with some AUR helper, like `yay -S blades-bin`.

 If you have the Rust toolchain installed, you can install Blades from [Crates.io](https://crates.io/crates/blades)
 ``` bash